edelgrace/blog/content/post/2011-08-30-dir-en-grey-challenge-day-16.md

 ---
 > **Listening to**: Thriller by Michael Jackson

-> **Fave song atm**: Ophelia by L&#8217;Arc~en~Ciel
+> **Fave song atm**: Ophelia by L'Arc~en~Ciel

 > **Fave musician(s) atm**: Michael Jackson

 **Your favourite Dir en grey lyric and translation.**

 Oh God.
-Don&#8217;t ask me this.
-Brb I&#8217;ll be hunting through lyric sites forever.
+Don't ask me this.
+Brb I'll be hunting through lyric sites forever.
 Anyway, immediately, _我、闇とて。。。_ came in my head.
 Here is the translation:

-_It&#8217;s easy to stop breathing&#8230;but I just want to feel you just a little more
+_It's easy to stop breathing&#8230;but I just want to feel you just a little more

 Will you allow me to live?

-One bright morning, I opened my eyes and it came tears I felt like I&#8217;ve realized the meaning for the first time
+One bright morning, I opened my eyes and it came tears I felt like I've realized the meaning for the first time

-Don&#8217;t know why, but I feel sadness when you&#8217;re near me
+Don't know why, but I feel sadness when you're near me

-Why can&#8217;t we become one?
+Why can't we become one?

 I put my hands out for those words that are too fragile, even just one